Piflyer/keypoint-tracking/README.md

 We have provided the pre-trained weights for the Keypoint-RCNN model, which you can use for inference on your own images or video streams.
 To use the pre-trained model, simply load the weights and run inference as shown in the provided example scripts.

 - Mugs Pretrained Model
-- YCB-V Pretrained Model
+- LM-O Pretrained Model
 - Forks Pretrained Model [Coming Soon]
 - Pans Pretrained Model [Coming Soon]
 - NOCS Pretrained Model [Coming Soon]

-## Training Your Own Model
+## Training Your Own Model (Keypoint R-CNN or YOLOv8)

 To train your own model, you can use either the provided dataset or your own custom dataset.
 We use the COCO dataset format for object detection and keypoint annotations.
 You can annotate your own objects using our modified [Keypoint Picker Tool](https://github.com/lopenguin/point-picker-3d) and the generating synthetic data using our provided BlenderProc script.